← All lessons

 teach

-Teach: read the question first, then find the proof in the poem
+Teach: read the question, then prove it from the poem

-Every poem question is asking for one kind of thinking — work out what it is, then go hunting.
+Every poem question asks for one kind of thinking — name it, then hunt for proof.

-A poem question is not asking you to say what the poem is 'about' in a general, floaty way.
-It is asking you to do one specific kind of thinking, and the question quietly tells you which.
-'What does the poet literally state?' wants a fact you can put your finger on.
-'What does line four suggest?' wants an inference — a careful step that goes just past the words.
-'Which line best shows...?' wants you to pick the strongest piece of evidence.
-The single most useful habit you can build is to read the question first, work out what kind of thinking it wants, and only then read the poem with that in mind.
+A poem question is not asking you, in a vague feelings way, what the poem is 'about'.
+It is asking you to do one precise kind of thinking, and the question stem quietly tells you which.
+'What does the poet literally state?' wants a fact you can point to.
+'What does line four suggest?' wants an inference, a careful step beyond the words.
+'Which line best shows...?' wants you to choose the strongest piece of evidence.
+The single most useful habit in the whole poem section is to read the stem first, name the kind of thinking it wants, and only then read the poem hunting for exactly that.

-The biggest split in poem reading is between the literal and the inferred.
-A literal answer is sitting right there in the words: if the poem says 'the gate still swung', then 'the gate was moving' is literal, because you can point straight to it.
-An inference is a step you work out from the clues: if the poem says 'the kitchen light came on' and 'someone called a name', you might work out that it is evening — even though the poem never says the word 'evening'.
-Both kinds of answer are fine; the question tells you which one it wants.
-The classic mistake is to start inferring when the question wanted a plain fact, or to stay too close to the words when it asked you to think one step further.
+The deepest divide in poem reading is between the literal and the inferred.
+A literal answer is stated outright: if the poem says 'the gate still swung', then 'the gate was moving' is literal, because it is right there in the words.
+An inference is a step you take from the evidence: if the poem says 'the kitchen light came on' and 'someone called a name', you might infer that it is evening, even though the poem never uses the word 'evening'.
+Both kinds of answer are valid; the question tells you which it wants.
+The classic mistake is to infer when the question asked for a stated fact, or to stay flatly literal when it asked you to think one step further.

-Whatever the question asks for, a strong reader always proves their answer from the poem's exact words, not from a general feeling about the poem.
-Markers reward the answer the words can actually back up, and the wrong options are built to feel convincing to anyone who is just guessing.
-So when two answers look possible, do not ask 'which one sounds smarter?'.
+Whatever the question wants, a strong reader proves the answer from the exact words of the poem, not from a general impression.
+Markers reward the answer the text can actually support, and they design the wrong options to feel right to a reader who is going on vibes.
+So when two options compete, do not ask 'which one sounds cleverer?'.
 Ask 'which one can I point to a word for?'.
-Find the word or phrase that proves your choice.
-If you cannot find one, the option is probably a trap — however good it sounds.
+Underline the word or phrase that proves your choice.
+If you cannot find one, the option is probably a trap, however appealing and however clever it sounds.

-Wrong answers in poem questions are not random.
-They are carefully designed to tempt you, and there are four common traps.
-Some use a real detail from the poem but do not actually answer the question.
-Some are 'half right' — true for one line but not the whole poem.
+Wrong answers in poem questions are not random; they are engineered to tempt you, and there are four common traps.
+Some restate a true detail from the poem but do not answer the actual question.
+Some are 'half right', true of one line but not of the whole poem.
 Some go too far, adding a dramatic idea the poem never supports.
-And some are simply the most exciting-sounding choice on the page.
-Knowing these four traps helps you read the options differently: instead of hunting for the one that feels right, you look for the reason each wrong one is wrong — and the one left standing is your answer.
+And some are simply the most exciting-sounding option on the page.
+Knowing these four traps changes how you read the options: instead of looking for the one that feels right, you hunt for the reason each wrong one is wrong, and the proven answer is the one left standing.

-A poem is a small, tightly built thing where every part connects to every other part, so a single line rarely means much on its own.
-Before you answer a question about line four, read the whole poem once to get its overall picture: who is speaking, what is happening, and what the general feeling is.
-Then go back to line four and read it in that light.
-A detail that seems to mean one thing by itself often means something different once you know where the whole poem is going.
-Answering from one line alone — without the full picture — is exactly how careful readers still get easy questions wrong.
+A poem is a small, tightly woven thing, where every part talks to every other part, so a single line rarely means much on its own.
+Before answering a question about line four, read the whole poem once for its overall gist: who is speaking, what is happening, and the general feeling.
+Then return to line four and read it in that light.
+A detail that seems to mean one thing in isolation often means something quite different once you know where the poem is going.
+Answering from a single line, without the whole, is exactly how careful readers still manage to get easy questions wrong.

-Here is the whole method on a tiny example.
-The question says: 'Which detail most suggests that time is passing?'
-The word 'suggests' tells you it is an inference question — you are looking for a clue, not a stated fact.
+Put it together on a tiny example.
+The stem says: 'Which detail most suggests that time is passing?'
+That word 'suggests' tells you it is an inference question, so you are hunting for evidence, not a stated fact.
 The lines read: 'At dusk the gate still swung, / the kitchen light came on.'
-A weaker reader picks 'the gate still swung' because movement feels like something happening.
-But a swinging gate shows motion, not time passing.
-'The kitchen light came on' is the right answer, because turning on a light is the clearest sign that daylight is fading — and you can point to those exact words as your proof.
-Decode the question, read for the right kind of thinking, and prove it from the words.
-That is the whole method.
+A weak reader picks 'the gate still swung', because movement feels like something happening.
+But a swinging gate shows motion, not time.
+'The kitchen light came on' is the detail that suggests time passing, because turning on a light is the clearest sign that daylight is fading, and you can point to the exact words to prove it.
+That is the whole method in one move: decode the stem, read for the right kind of thinking, and prove it from the words.

 Stem decoding

-Working out what the question word is actually asking you to do.Read the question first so you know exactly what to hunt for in the poem.
+Naming what the question word is actually asking for.Read the stem first so you know exactly what to hunt for.

 Literal meaning